Behavioral ecology: Genetic cues

 One possible method of kin selection is based on genetic cues that can be recognized phenotypically.
 Genetic recognition has been exemplified in a species that is usually not thought of as a social creature: amoebae.
 Social amoebae form fruiting bodies when starved for food.
 These amoebae preferentially formed slugs and fruiting bodies with members of their own lineage, which is clonally related.
 The genetic cue comes from variable lag genes, which are involved in signaling and adhesion between cells.

-Kin can also be recognized a genetically determined odor, as studied in the primitively social sweat bee, Lasioglossum zephyrus.
+Kin can also be recognized as a genetically determined odor, as studied in the primitively social sweat bee, Lasioglossum zephyrus.
 These bees can even recognize relatives they have never met and roughly determine relatedness.
 The Brazilian stingless bee Schwarziana quadripunctata uses a distinct combination of chemical hydrocarbons to recognize and locate kin.
 Each chemical odor, emitted from the organism's epicuticles, is unique and varies according to age, sex, location, and hierarchical position.
 Similarly, individuals of the stingless bee species Trigona fulviventris can distinguish kin from non-kin through recognition of a number of compounds, including hydrocarbons and fatty acids that are present in their wax and floral oils from plants used to construct their nests.
 In the species, Osmia rufa, kin selection has also been associated with mating selection.
 Females, specifically, select males for mating with whom they are genetically more related to.